Awan dynasty: Early Dynastic period (c. 2900 – c. 2350 BC)

+Akkadian period (c.
+2350 – c.
+2154 BC)

 Events become a little clearer at the time of the Akkadian Empire (c.
 2300 BC), when historical texts tell of campaigns carried out by the kings of Akkad on the Iranian plateau.
 Sargon of Akkad boasted of defeating a "Luh-ishan king of Elam, son of Hishiprashini", and mentions plunder seized from Awan, among other places.
-Luhi-ishan is the eighth king on the Awan king list, while his father's name "Hishiprashini" is a variant of that of the ninth listed king, Hishepratep - indicating either a different individual, or if the same, that the order of kings on the Awan king list has been jumbled.
+Luhi-ishan is the eighth king on the Awan king list, while his father's name "Hishiprashini" is a variant of that of the ninth listed king, Hishepratep – indicating either a different individual, or if the same, that the order of kings on the Awan king list has been jumbled.

 Sargon's son and successor, Rimush, is said to have conquered Elam, defeating its king who is named as Emahsini.
 Emahsini's name does not appear on the Awan king list, but the Rimush inscriptions claim that the combined forces of Elam and Warahshe, led by General Sidgau, were defeated at a battle "on the middle river between Awan and Susa".
 Scholars have adduced a number of such clues that Awan and Susa were probably adjoining territories.

 With these defeats, the low-lying, westerly parts of Elam became a vassal of Akkad, centred at Susa.
 This is confirmed by a document of great historical value, a peace treaty signed between Naram-Sin of Akkad and an unnamed king or governor of Awan, probably Khita or Helu.
 It is the oldest document written in Elamite cuneiform that has been found.

 Although Awan was defeated, the Elamites were able to avoid total assimilation.
 The capital of Anshan, located in a steep and mountainous area, was never reached by Akkad.
 The Elamites remained a major source of tension, that would contribute to destabilizing the Akkadian state, until it finally collapsed under Gutian pressure.